A New Gateway:

 Coakley unveils rooftop art for renovated Walker’s Point headquarters

 Three Coakley Brothers founded our company in the heart of a burgeoning Milwaukee in 1888.
 During those early days, any goods being moved did so relying upon horse and carriage for transport.
-Each Coakley family generation proudly photographed people and places in order to record their milestones.
+Each Coakley generation proudly photographed people and places in order to record their milestones.
 Four generations later, we have archived those photographs and articles from long ago.
 If you are like us and nostalgic about images of anything historically Milwaukee, request a tour.
-Though we have preserved 130 years of images, we have carefully selected and enlarged just a few for your enjoyment within on our Website and even more within our building.
+Though we have preserved 130 years of images, we have carefully selected and enlarged just a few for your enjoyment within our Website and even more within our building.

 Wellness Room and Company Gym

 Coakley Brothers and Brothers Interiors believe that the wellness of our employees is critical to their personal and professional happiness.
 Our onsite gym is available for our employees 7 days a week.
 We have a dedicated Personal Trainer, Thomas Meier, who visits our facility to work with employees that want to take their fitness to the next level.
 We know that exercise increases alertness, facilitates creative problem solving, and provides an overall restoration of energy throughout the day.
-It is our hope that as customers and partners tour our facility to learn about our products and services, they with also take inspiration from our dedication to well being.
+It is our hope that as customers and partners tour our facility to learn about our products and services, they with also take inspiration from our dedication to well-being.